lawrencec/chauffeur/README.md

 A cross browser library for writing functional tests.

 This is a wrapper around [webdriverjs](https://github.com/camme/webdriverjs/), a webdriver module for js, hoping to provide a different api in which to write functional tests using webdriver.
+Currently the only example provided is for Mocha, though it should work fine in any test runner.

 ## Installation